-- 7.2 Short term loans were taken to meet day to day cashflow requirements at an average rate of 0.34% (£11.8m as at 31st March 2015).
-In accordance with our low risk strategy as detailed in section 6 above, to minimise investment exposure and counterparty risk on cash balances held, no long term borrowing was undertaken during 2014/15. - 7.3 During the year there was a net saving on the Council's Net Capital Charge Budget (£23.8m) of £0.423m.
-This has been achieved as a result of prudent and effective management of the Council's cash-flows (enabling delays to borrowing being taken), despite the challenges faced with investment income and maintaining our low risk strategy. - 7.4 There were no opportunities to further reduce the cost of our borrowing via rescheduling during the year. - 7.5 The results (interest payable) for the year can be summarised as follows:
+- 7.2 Short term loans were taken to meet day to day cashflow requirements at an average rate of 0.36% during the year.
+In accordance with our risk strategy as detailed in section 6 above, to minimise investment exposure and counterparty risk on cash balances held, no new long term borrowing was undertaken during 2016/17. - 7.3 In December 2015, the Council determined to voluntarily terminate the PFI agreement for the Lifelong Learning Centre at Garth Olwg.
+A final termination notice was issued to the contractor on 28th July 2016 and the agreement terminated on 25th January 2017. - 7.4 In line with the requirements of the Project Agreement, the Council was liable for the outstanding amounts of Senior Debt (Loan) and the costs of early breakage which became payable on the 26th January 2017.
+Council on the 16th December 2015 authorised the consequential borrowing to refinance the Centre. - 7.5 During the year there was a net saving on the Council's Net Capital Charge Budget (£23.0m) of £0.145m.
+This has been achieved as a result of prudent and effective management of the Council's cash-flows (enabling delays to borrowing being taken), despite the challenges faced with investment income and maintaining our low risk strategy. - 7.6 There were no opportunities to further reduce the cost of our borrowing via rescheduling during the year. - 7.7 Members will also recall the previously reported position with regard to the accounting arrangements and treatment of LOBOs (Lender Option / Borrower Option).
+These loan instruments have enabled the Council to realise significant short-term and further ongoing reductions in its capital charges.
+These savings have been invested into key service improvements and the Treasury Management Reserve, which have helped not only to reduce risk around future financial market changes, but also as pump priming to produce more efficient and effective on-going front line services for the taxpayer.